Putin smirks as he’s asked about ‘sending everyone to heaven’ in nuclear war

 The Valdai Discussion Club is a think tank based in Moscow with close links to the Russian president.
 Since it was founded in 2004, Mr Putin has met with its participants each year to discuss and deliver “a qualified and objective assessment of global political and economic issues”, according to its website.

-The Russian leader took a series of question following his address, during which attention turned to the matter of nuclear weapons.
+The Russian leader took a series of questions following his address, during which attention turned to the matter of nuclear weapons.

-The president argued that the West was using the rhetoric surrounding nuclear war as a weapon against Russia.

 “We’ve never said anything proactively about possible use of nuclear weapons by Russia.
-We have only hinted in response to those statements those Western leaders have made,” he insisted.
+We have only hinted in response to the statements those Western leaders have made,” he insisted.

-At one point, he turned on the former British prime minister Liz Truss, calling her “crazy” when she spoke of Russia using nuclear weaponry.
+At one point, he turned on the recent British prime minister Liz Truss, calling her “crazy” for speaking about the idea of Russia using nuclear weapons.

 Mr Putin also reiterated a baseless claim made by Russia’s defence minister Sergei Shoigu that Kyiv has the technology to create and potentially detonate a “dirty bomb” in Ukraine.